prusti/pcg-docs/src/join.md

 ## Borrow State Join

 1. The borrow graphs are joined
-2. The latest maps are joined
-3. The validity conditions are joined
+2. The validity conditions are joined

 ### Borrow PCG Join